 As the primary teaching affiliate of the Boston University School of Medicine, BMC combines personal, patient-focused care with the state-of-the-art-expertise and technological advances of a major teaching hospital.
 BMC is at the forefront of clinical practice, surgical expertise, and research in oncology.

-In addition to endometrial cancer, BMC’s gynecologic oncologists have expertise in treating many types of female pelvic cancers, including cancers of the ovaries, cervix, vulva, and trophoblast (placenta).
+BMC’s gynecologic oncologists have expertise in treating many types of female pelvic cancers, including cancers of the ovaries, cervix, vulva, and trophoblast (placenta).
 Patients with a diagnosis or strong suspicion of cancer are given appointments within 72 hours.

 What Is Endometrial Cancer?

 Endometrial cancer begins in the uterus, which is part of the female reproductive system.
 The uterus is a hollow organ that extends in one direction towards the vagina and in the other direction towards the fallopian tubes and ovaries.
 It is the location where a fetus grows during pregnancy.
 The uterine wall has two layers: the endometrium and the myometrium.
-The endometrium is the inner lining of the uterus, where endometrial cancer begins.
+The endometrium is the inner lining of the uterus, where the cancer begins.
 The myometrium is the outer muscle layer of the uterine wall.
 Most of the cancers that begin in the uterus do so in the endometrial glands.

 Symptoms of Endometrial Cancer